EMMS Nazareth Hospital: Ottoman period

-In 1861, Dr. Vartan arrived in Nazareth to begin work.
+In 1861, Vartan arrived in Nazareth to begin work.
 He joined Johannes or John Zeller, a missionary of the Church Mission Society.
 Zeller was an Anglican priest, and helped Dr. Vartan carry out surgeries with chloroform anesthesia.
-Initially, Dr. Vartan was confronted with a campaign against him by local healers, who saw his plan of establishment a threat to their practices.
-There was also a question of funding, as the committee that sent Dr. Vartan to Nazareth disbanded in 1864.
+Initially, Vartan was confronted with a campaign against him by local healers, who saw his plan of establishment a threat to their practices.
+There was also a question of funding, as the committee that sent Vartan to Nazareth disbanded in 1864.
 Through these tribulations, Dr. Vartan continued to practice medicine.
 In 1865, he treated the son of the Mayor of Nazareth, and won the title, "The Great Doctor."

-Dr. Vartan first received patients in his own home.
-Dr. Burns Thompson, superintendent of the Coogate dispensary, supported him for two years after the original committee dissolved.
+Vartan first received patients in his own home.
+William Burns Thompson, superintendent of the Coogate dispensary, supported him for two years after the original committee dissolved.
 In 1866, the EMMS officially adopted the Nazareth Hospital project.
-The society provided £100 for a few beds for surgical cases, which were installed in the upper room of Dr. Vartan’s house.
-As the only hospital near Nazareth, these accommodations were obviously insufficient, and Dr. Vartan soon received approval from the EMMS for the purchase for two adjacent houses.
+The society provided £100 for a few beds for surgical cases, which were installed in the upper room of Vartan’s house.
+As the only hospital near Nazareth, these accommodations were obviously insufficient, and Vartan received approval from the EMMS for the purchase for two adjacent houses.
 One would serve as a hospital, and the other his residence and dispensary.
 Only a year after the expansion, 36 inpatients were admitted, and 70–100 patients were treated daily.